Zicocoo/COMP1044_CW_G21/README.md

 🤝 Click **Update data**, the new status for this borrow ID will be uploaded to the library's "borrowdetails" database.

-🔭 Not filling anything in search box will show warning message: **Please input a borrow ID to search**.
+🔭 Not filling anything in search box will show warning message: **"Please input a borrow ID to search"**.

 ##